-Increase in physical activity in men optimizes peak bone massMay 21st, 2012 in Health /
+Increase in physical activity in men optimizes peak bone massMay 21, 2012 in Medicine & Health / Health

 (HealthDay) -- For young men, increasing physical activity over a five-year period is associated with improvements in bone mineral content (BMC) and bone mineral density (BMD), according to a study published in the May issue of the Journal of Bone and Mineral Research.